All Products

 Note

-If you specify a collection interval at the minute level on the Basic Monitoring tab, the number of connections at several points in time is not monitored for a general-purpose instance that has 16 cores and 64 GB of memory due to the timeouts of collection commands caused by 100% CPU utilization.
+If you specify a collection granularity at the minute level on the Node Monitoring tab, the number of connections at several points in time is not monitored for a general-purpose instance that has 16 cores and 64 GB of memory due to the timeouts of collection commands caused by 100% CPU utilization.
 In this case, minute-level valleys occur, and the actual number of connections at the points in time remains 32,000.

 Dedicated instance that has 2 cores and 16 GB of memory